Greece struggles with creditors to keep bad loans from 'vultures'

 Prime Minister Alexis Tsipras' government started a new round of talks with euro zone institutions and the IMF this week on the bad loans, as well as splitting off the country's power grid operator from dominant electricity utility PPC and making state sector wages dependent on performance.

-After successfully completing the recapitalization of its four systemic banks and qualifying for two billion euros ($2.19 billion) in bailout loans last month, Athens must enact this second set of reforms to qualify for 1 billion euros by the end of the month.
+After successfully completing the recapitalisation of its four systemic banks and qualifying for two billion euros (£1.4 billion) in bailout loans last month, Athens must enact this second set of reforms to qualify for 1 billion euros by the end of the month.

 Athens aims to pass the law by Dec.
 18, parliament officials said.